Why This Recipe Works

 Combine sugar, baking soda, cinnamon, gingers, vanilla, pepper, butter, and molasses in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low to moisten, increase to medium, then beat until fluffy, pale tan, and soft, about 5 minutes.
 Add egg and beat until smooth, 2 minutes more, pausing to scrape as needed.
 Resume mixing on low, sprinkle in flour, and continue until a soft dough is formed.

 Divide into 48 level 1/2-ounce portions with a 1 tablespoon scoop.
-Roll smooth and round, tumble in a dish with raw or granulated sugar, and arrange on prepared sheet pans, leaving 2 inches in between.
+Roll until smooth and round, tumble in a dish with raw or granulated sugar, and arrange on prepared sheet pans, leaving 2 inches in between.
 Do not flatten, these cookies will spread on their own.

 Bake until puffed and chestnut brown, about 22 minutes.
 Cool directly on sheet pan 2 hours—prior to that, gingersnaps will not be crisp inside.
 Store leftovers in an airtight container up to 3 weeks at room temperature.